smith-chem-wisc/MetaMorpheus/README.md

 * TMT: TMT-tagged peptides may be searched and identified by selecting the tmt.txt modification and setting it to fixed.
 Reporter ion abundances are not yet reported.
 GPTM-D discovery may be run with TMT-tagged peptides.

+* Two search algorithms: Classic and Modern.
+  * Classic: Suitable for matching identified peptides with spectra when exact matches between theoretical peptide mass and spectrum percursor mass are required.
+  * Modern: Suitable for matching peptides to spectra while allowing ranges of significant differences between the peptide mass and spectrum precuros mass.

 ## Example Usage (GUI)

 1. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/v/MetaMorpheusPublic).